 This may seem obvious, but many people forget to check their card activity often.
 Sign up for text or email updates to keep track of your spending and better manage your budget.

 Opening a credit card is a huge decision, especially when it’s your first one.
 Make sure you’re ready for the responsibility and understand that the money you spend on your card is not free money.
 You’ll eventually have to pay that back with interest.
 Which means you’re actually spending more in the long run.

-Do you research and choose a card that works for you.
-Then prepare to be responsible with your spending.
+Do your research and choose a card that works for you.
+Then prepare to be responsible for your spending.